Jan. 6 panel urges Trump prosecution with criminal referral

 The panel, which will dissolve on Jan.
 3 with the new Republican-led House, has conducted more than 1,000 interviews, held 10 well-watched public hearings and collected more than a million documents since it launched in July 2021.
 As it has gathered the massive trove of evidence, the members have become emboldened in declaring that Trump, a Republican, is to blame for the violent attack on the Capitol by his supporters almost two years ago.

-The attack came after weeks of Trump's efforts to overturn his defeat — a campaign that was extensively detailed by the committee in its multiple public hearings, and laid out again by lawmakers on the panel on Monday.
-Many of Trump's former aides testified about his unprecedented pressure on states, on federal officials and on Vice President Mike Pence to find a way to thwart the popular will.
+The attack came after weeks of Trump's efforts to overturn his defeat — a campaign that was extensively detailed by the committee in its multiple public hearings, and laid out again by lawmakers on the panel at Monday's meeting.
+Many of Trump's former aides testified about his unprecedented pressure on states, on federal officials and Pence to object to Biden's win.
 The committee has also described in great detail how Trump riled up the crowd at a rally that morning and then did little to stop his supporters for several hours as he watched the violence unfold on television.

 The panel aired some new evidence at the meeting, including a recent interview with longtime Trump aide Hope Hicks.
 Describing a conversation she had with Trump around that time, she said he told her that no one would care about his legacy if he lost the election.